Edenton Steamers

 The Edenton Steamers are a collegiate summer baseball team located in Edenton, North Carolina.
 Beginning in 2020 they will participate in the Tidewater Summer League.
 2019 was the Steamers 22nd year as a member of the Coastal Plain League where they won 11 North Division titles and 7 East Division titles, three Petitt Cup Championships, and had a league-record 14-year streak (2004–2017) of posting a winning record, having made a playoff appearance in 13 of those seasons.
 Edenton also established a CPL standard by winning seven consecutive division-half titles from 2011 through the first half of 2014.
 In 2015 the Steamers capped the summer with its third Petitt Cup Championship, tied for the league record in that tally, and was named the Summer Collegiate Team of the Year by Perfect Game CrossChecker.

 Steamers players are recruited from colleges around the United States.
 The team's nickname and logo reflects steamed clams.

+The Edenton Steamers are not affiliated or otherwise associated with the Cleveland steamer.